ryanaguilar/aeripy/README.rst

 Aeripy
 ======

-AeriPy is a Python adapter for the Aeries SIS API.
+Aeripy is a Python adapter for the Aeries SIS API.

 Installation
 -------------

-AeriPy is supported on Python 3.8+.
+Aeripy is supported on Python 3.8+.
 The recommended way to install AeriPy is via pip.

 .. code-block:: bash